In this guide, we’ll be discussing how to edit headshots.

 For the clarity bar, dragging the slider to the right will make your headshot softer and vice versa.

-The next step is going to be sharpening, which you can also find to the right (Scroll down, it will be in the “Details” section
+The next step will be sharpening, which you can also find to the right (Scroll down; it will be in the “Details” section.

 Sharpening helps bring out all of the details in your photo by increasing the edge contrast.
 It makes your headshot look more crisp and defined.

 To soften the skin, drag the sharpen bar slightly to the negative side.
-Just be careful to not go overboard or your subject may end up looking like a weird doll.
+Just be careful not to go overboard, or your subject may look like a weird doll.

 5. Diminish Wrinkle Lines

-To diminish the wrinkle lines, you can use the brush tool and lighten up the wrinkle lines by adjusting the contrast, shadows, clarity, and sharpness of the lines.
+To diminish wrinkle lines, you can use the brush tool to lighten them up by adjusting the contrast, shadows, clarity, and sharpness of the lines.

 6. Brighten Eyes

-To brighten the eyes, use the brush tool to brighten up the eyes by adjusting exposure, highlights, shadows, contrast, and whites.
+To brighten the eyes, use the brush tool to adjust exposure, highlights, shadows, contrast, and whites.

 7. Adjust Red-Eye (If Applicable)